yireo/mageunconference-nl-2023-notes/README.md

     - Alpine X-Intersect plugin triggers when a part is in view.
     - Alpine X-If plugin

-# The future of Magento - Dennis: Magento 3.0: The future of Magento
+# The future of Magento - Dennis: Magento 3.0: The future of Magneto
 **Notes by Jeroen Vermeulen**

 Niek Verkoelen - Vendic: What is currently the most important thing in the ecosystem in Magento